Description

 Tours up the Waschberg

-- Over the Weinviertel peaks - a two-day stage of almost 35 km.
-The start is from Mistelbach to Großrußbach via the highest elevation in the Weinviertel and on to the Waschberg.
-The tour ends in the town of Stockerau.
+A two-day stage with a length of almost 35 km.
+Start from Mistelbach to Großrußbach via the highest elevation in the Weinviertel and on to the Waschberg.
+The tour ends in the town of Stockerau. - Michelberg tour

 Tip in the surrounding area